 We face intense competition in the business of distributing and marketing nutritional supplements, vitamins and minerals, personal care products, and other nutritional products, as described in greater detail in "Business - Competition."
 Numerous manufacturers, distributors, and retailers compete actively for consumers and, in the case of other direct selling companies, for Associates.
+Additionally, our failure to develop and utilize AI technology throughout our business could negatively impact our competitive position in the market.
+AI technology is playing a greater role in product development, operational efficiency, shopping experience, customer engagement, and overall marketing.
+Our business could be harmed if we are unable to adopt and utilize these technologies as quickly or efficiently as our competition.
 There can be no assurance that we will be able to compete in this intensely competitive environment.
 In addition, nutrition and personal care products can be purchased in a wide variety of channels of distribution, including retail stores.
 Entry to market is not particularly capital intensive or otherwise subject to high barriers and as a result, new competitors can enter easily and compete with us for customers and distributors, including our Associates.
 Our product offerings in each product category are also relatively small, compared to the wide variety of products offered by many of our competitors.